firewalld for Beginners¶

 There are a couple of methods to accomplish this.
 First, for a more locked-down server, you can pick one of the more restrictive zones, assign your network device to it, add the SSH service to it as shown above, and then whitelist your own public IP address like so:

 firewall-cmd --permanent --zone=trusted --add-source=192.168.1.0 [< insert your IP here]

 You can make it a range of IP addresses by adding a higher number at the end like so:

 firewall-cmd --permanent --zone=trusted --add-source=192.168.1.0/24 [< insert your IP here]

 Again, just change

-However, if you're managing a remote server with a website on it that needs to be public, and still only want to open up SSH for one IP address or a small range of them, you have a couple of options.
-In both of these examples, the sole network interface is assigned to the public zone.
+However, you have a few options if you're managing a remote server with a website that needs to be public and still only want to open up SSH for one IP address or a small range of them.
+Both examples assign the sole network interface to the public zone.

 First, you can use a "rich rule" to your public zone, and it would look something like this: